ramrom/rams_dot_files/cheatsheets/http_web_tls_cheatsheet.md

 - http 1.0
     - every request requires a new TCP handshake and connection
 - http 1.1
+    - supports persistent TCP (dont need to open a new TCP connection for every request)
-    - supports persistent TCP and pipelining requests
+    - supports pipelining requests (can send request 2 before waiting for response of request 1)
+        - many browsers stopped supporting it, b/c many proxies did not implement pipelining correctly
 - http 2: https://developers.google.com/web/fundamentals/performance/http2
     - started as SPDY protocol by google, released by IETF in 2015
     - all data sent as binary (1.1 uses plain text)